michaelrommel/articles/create/2025-09-28-wezterm-tab-info.md

 ```

 I promised to get back to `get_tab_title`...
 So usually I do not set the tab title
-via wezterm functions, so really I could just call `format_title` directly.
+via Wezterm functions, so really I could just call `format_title` directly.
 I left that
 in, for the future...

 So the meat of the logic is in `format_title`.
 If we detect that we are running
-inside tmux, we ignore the WEZTERM_PROG variable, because here we would only
+inside `tmux`, we ignore the `WEZTERM_PROG` variable, because here we would only
 get `tmux` back.
-Instead we parse the command from the tmux-set tile between
+Instead, we parse the command from the `tmux`-set title between
 the brackets.
-We force append the tmux icon and then try to set the icon, if
+We force append the `tmux` icon and then try to set the icon, if
 the process is known and possibly a long running command.
 Short commands
 disappear quickly and it does not make much sense to find an icon for every
 shell builtin...